-- copying or allowing work to be copied e.g. posting written work on social networking sites prior to an examination/assessment; - collusion: allowing others to help produce your work or helping others with theirs;asking others about what guestions your exam will include (even if no one - asking others about what questions your e tells you); - having or sharing details about exam questions before the exam whether you think these are real or fake; or - not telling exam boards or your school/college about exam information being shared.
+- copying or allowing work to be copied e.g. posting written work on social networking sites prior to an examination/assessment; - collusion: allowing others to help produce your work or helping others with theirs; - asking others about what questions your exam will include (even if no one tells you); - having or sharing details about exam questions before the exam whether you think these are real or fake; or - not telling exam boards or your school/college about exam information being shared.